SAP-samples/teched2022-DT262/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/22_2.png)

-3. Open the form link in the new browser and fill in the following information with requester with Amount higher than 100 (You can use 300 as PR Amount as in the source excel).
+3. Open the form link in the new browser and fill in the following information with requester with Amount higher than 100 (example - 300 as in the Input excel).
 To see the next Manager’s Approval form on the next step, click <b>Submit</b>.

 <br>![](/exercises/ex2/images/22_3.png)